woojoo666/arcana-notes/interpreter/Readme.md

 and then point your browser to the server you just created, and open `interpreter.html`

+If you don't want to download `http-server` every time, just install the development environment using

+	npm install --dev

+and use the command below to start the webserver:

+	npm run http-server

 ### Tests

 Tests are written using the [Jest](https://jestjs.io/) testing framework.
 All tests are stored in the `jest/` directory.
-Install Jest using
+Install Jest via the development environment:

 	npm install --dev